Low, medium and high power rocketryExplosives information bulletin no. 77 | 15 April 2019 | Version 5

 Low and medium power rocketry

-- Model rocket motors up to a maximum propellant weight of 62.5g are classified in schedule 6 of the Explosives Regulation 2017 as unrestricted fireworks.
-This relates to level 0 rockets, as shown above.
+- Model rocket motors up to a maximum propellant weight of 62.5 grams and have a maximum total impulse of 160 newton seconds are classified in Schedule 6 of the Explosives Regulation 2017 as unrestricted fireworks.
+This relates to Level 0 rockets, as shown above.
 These motors do not require a licence to use, and can be purchased and used.
 Rocket motors and reloadable motor kits are generically authorised as rocket motors under Queensland legislation.

 High power rocketry